EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: Experiment

-\textbf{Evaluation metrics.}\quad We adopt standard metrics for instance segmentation: mean Average Precision (mAP) for mask accuracy, and Panoptic Quality (PQ)~\cite{kirillov2019panoptic} at 0.5 for combined segmentation and recognition quality.
-Following stardist~\cite{schmidt2018}, we use AP calculated by $\text{AP} = \frac{|TP|}{|TP| + |FP| + |FN|}$ at an IoU threshold $T$, where the predicted masks matching true masks over $T$ are regarded as TP.
-Mean AP is the average AP of all images.
+\textbf{Implementation details.}\quad To ensure rigor and reproducibility, all benchmarked methods are implemented using their official public codebases, primarily through the MMDetection~\cite{chen2019mmdetection} and Detectron2~\cite{wu2019detectron2} framework, with specialized repositories integrated as needed.
+Following CellViT~\cite{horst2024cellvit}, we equip all bottom-up methods with a SAM-pretrained ViT-B backbone to ensure fair comparison.
+Correspondingly, other methods are benchmarked using backbones of comparable scale, such as ResNeXt\-101~\cite{resnext} and Swin-B~\cite{liu2021swin}.
+Given that detection-based and query-based architectures struggle with the extreme instance densities found in our dataset, we benchmarked them exclusively on a sparse subset containing images with fewer than 100 instances.
+Conversely, all bottom-up methods, including UniAIMS, were evaluated on the full dataset to demonstrate their scalability.
+A detailed justification for this evaluation strategy, along with other implementation specifics, is provided in the supplementary material Sec.~\ref{sec:implementation}.

-\textbf{Main results.}\quad As shown in Tab.~\ref{exp:baseline}, 2D-field-based methods consistently outperform traditional anchor-based or anchor-free methods on our datasets.
-Anchor-based methods, such as Mask R-CNN and HTC, struggle more or even fail in dense scenarios due to computational limitations in NMS and bounding box proposals.
-We partition our dataset into sparse (images with instances fewer than 100) and dense (more than 100 instances) data.
-All anchor-based methods are solely trained and evaluated on the sparse subset.
-These experiments demonstrate the superior capability of flow-based methods, particularly UniEM-Net, in handling high-density microstructures, likely attributable to their effective use of 2D fields for instance separation in crowded scenes.
-Visually, this performance gap is more pronounced, as shown in Fig.~\ref{fig:display}, which displays the segmentation results of some methods on the sparse dataset.
+\textbf{Evaluation metrics.}\quad We evaluate instance segmentation performance using mean Average Precision (mAP) for mask detection accuracy and Panoptic Quality (PQ)~\cite{kirillov2019panoptic} at 0.5 IoU for combined segmentation and recognition quality.
+Following prior work in bioimage analysis~\cite{schmidt2018,stringer2021cellpose,graham2019hover}, we report AP as $\text{AP} = \frac{|TP|}{|TP| + |FP| + |FN|}$, where predictions with IoU above a threshold $T$ are counted as true positives.
+Mean AP is obtained by averaging AP across images.
+This definition differs from the COCO-style AP, but has become a standard practice in microscopy instance segmentation.

-Our method's superiority is most evident in dense scenarios.
-Fig.~\ref{fig:dense} presents a visual comparison of our prediction results with the ground truth for images with dense instances.
-It is clear that UniEM-Net provides highly accurate segmentation for densely packed and irregularly shaped instances, closely matching the ground truth.
-This visual evidence, combined with the quantitative results in Tab.~\ref{exp:baseline}, confirms the effectiveness of our approach in addressing the unique challenges posed by electron micrographs.
-The full visualization results of all methods are provided in the supplementary material Sec.\ref{sec:prediction}.
+\textbf{Main results.}\quad Tab.~\ref{exp:baseline} presents a comprehensive quantitative comparison of representative instance segmentation paradigms on EM3M, and the qualitative examples in Fig.~\ref{fig:display} corroborate these trends while revealing characteristic failure modes.
+Additional visualizations and analysis are provided in the supplementary material Sec.~\ref{sec:prediction}.